Slimercorp/aoc-2016-java/README.md

-# aoc-2016-java
-Solution of advent of code 2016
+Solutions of advent of code 2016 on Java https://adventofcode.com/2016